An original article by Decision Free Solutions

 What is “the new way of working”?

 “The new way of working” isn’t a well-defined concept.
 It encompasses new ways of organising, performing, and leading which overcome the downsides of the “traditional” way organisations operate.
-This traditional way tends to be characterised by strictly hierarchical structures where leadership and managers tell employees what to do and how to do it, pursuing narrowly defined (financial) targets, with plenty of control going around.
+This traditional way tends to be characterised by strictly hierarchical structures where leadership and managers tell employees what to do and how to do it, pursuing narrowly defined (financial, short term) targets, with plenty of control going around.

 In these “traditional” ways of working most employees have little freedom and autonomy, and end up feeling frustrated and demotivated.
 The traditional way of working also is characterised by slow decision making, and an inability to adapt to a dynamic world with open boundaries and limitless data and rapidly changing values.